JortJL/multimeter-uncertainty/README.md

 ABOUT THE MULTIMETER-ONZEKERHEID-SIMULATIE CODE

+first of all, the digital multimeter this can be used for is the DMM TTi 1604.
+If you use another multimeter the uncertainties will vary.

 In this code the uncertainty for the multimeter will be calculated in the simplest way I saw possible.

 the code can be run on every platform that has a library with tkinter in it.
 Luckily most libraries have tkinter.